-The UCLA Bruins is almost always ranked at the top, or very near the top, of the NCAA Division I rankings.
-It’s undoubtedly one of the best and most dominant women’s soccer teams in the country.
-In the six years they’ve been a part of the Pac-12 Conference, the Bruins have won the conference twice, and placed second an additional two times.
+The UCLA Bruins of the University of California Los Angeles are almost always ranked at the top, or very near the top, of the NCAA Division I rankings.
+It’s undoubtedly one of the best and most dominant women’s soccer programs in the country.
+In the six years, they’ve been a part of the Pac-12 Conference, the Bruins have won the conference twice and placed second an additional two times.
 As impressive as this is, it’s not nearly as impressive as the fact the team has made an amazing 21 appearances in the NCAA Women’s Soccer Championships.
-It’s reached the semifinals of that prestigious tournament 10 times, and won once in 2013.
-The Bruins were runners up three times, in 2000, 2004, and 2017.
-Furthermore, UCLA has produced a number of impressive alumnae, including Lauren Holiday, Sydney Leroux, Sam Mewis, and Abby Dahlkemper.
-All of them have gone on to represent the United States on the national team.
+It’s reached the semifinals of that prestigious tournament 10 times and won once in 2013.
+The University of California- Los Angeles Bruins were runners-up three times, in 2000, 2004, and 2017.
+Furthermore, UCLA has produced several impressive alumnae, including Lauren Holiday, Sydney Leroux, Sam Mewis, and Abby Dahlkemper.
+They all have gone on to represent the United States on the national team.

 University of Connecticut

 University of Connecticut’s women’s soccer team has yet to win the NCAA Women’s Soccer Championships, but it’s come mighty close.
 The Huskies have made 30 tournament appearances — the second most of any women’s team in the country.
-They’ve finished runners up four times (1984, 1990, 1997, and 2003).
-University of Connecticut has also produced a number of notable players, including former Olympian Sara Whalen.
+They’ve finished runners-up four times (1984, 1990, 1997, and 2003).
+The University of Connecticut’s soccer program has also produced several notable players, including former Olympian Sara Whalen.

 University of Denver

-In addition to its NCAA Division I status, University of Denver’s women’s soccer team also competes in The Summit League.
-Led by Jeff Hooker, who has been head coach since 1992, Denver has appeared in six NCAA Tournament, most recently in 2017.
-The team also advanced to the Round of 16 in the tournament for the coveted NCAA Women’s College Cup Tournament.
+In addition to its NCAA Division I status, the University of Denver’s women’s soccer team also competes in The Summit League.
+Led by Jeff Hooker, who has been head coach since 1992, Denver has appeared in six NCAA Tournaments, most recently in 2017.
+The team also advanced to the Round of 16 in the coveted NCAA Women’s College Cup Tournament.